 KMAC – Located along Louisville’s Museum Row, KMAC (Kentucky Museum of Art & Craft) is a non-profit art museum dedicated to promoting art and craft excellence in Kentucky.

 PYRO GALLERY – On your way to dinner, be sure to stop in the NULU district on east Market to check out PYRO Gallery.
 Part of the original core of NULU’s galleries, PYRO’s roots run deep in the neighborhood.
-Opened 10 years ago in a former fire house, PYRO now occupies an urban space along Market Street and showcases personal selections of the member artists, so the exhibitions are often experimental, fresh, and surprising.
+Opened 10 years ago in a former fire house, the gallery now occupies an urban space along Market Street and showcases personal selections of the member artists, so the exhibitions are often experimental, fresh and surprising.

-After Dinner Entertainment – KENTUCKY OPERA – Moritz von Bomhard founded the Kentucky Opera in 1952, making it the twelfth oldest opera companies in the U.S. The Kentucky Opera is accompanied by the Louisville Orchestra, and has a rich heritage of producing courageous productions, including world premiere works.
+After Dinner Entertainment – KENTUCKY OPERA – Moritz von Bomhard founded the Kentucky Opera in 1952, making it the twelfth oldest opera companies in the U.S. Designated as the state opera of Kentucky, the Kentucky Opera is accompanied by the Louisville Orchestra.
+The company has a rich heritage of producing courageous productions, including world premiere works.